-Curb and gutter will be required on all roadways with the exception of industrial roadways that may be constructed to a rural cross section.
+Curb and gutter will be required on all roadways except where rural cross sections are approved by the Municipal Engineer.
 A 0.5 m wide concrete gutter shall be provided on expressways and arterial roadways.
-A 0.3 m gutter width shall be provided on all other road classifications.
+A 0.3 m wide concrete gutter width shall be provided on all other road classifications.